Read our 2022 annual report

 Syrian refugees in Turkey: an existence cloaked in uncertainty

 Concern’s Fionnagh Nally recently visited Turkey to find the lives of refugees living there in turmoil.

 I love looking out the window of the plane when touching down in Dublin Airport.
 It’s a feeling of familiarity, seeing the green patchwork of fields and the almost inevitable hazy mist of drizzle.
 I had just returned from a six week secondment to our Concern office in Turkey and was greeted with hugs and packets of Taytos from loved ones at the airport; then promptly whisked home for tea.

 My family and friends had worried when I decided to travel to Turkey, but I was keen to get out there and help support our team.
-The area Concern is working in has the highest concentration of refugees and just before I travelled out, there had been an influx of people entering Turkey as they fled from war-torn Syria.
+The area Concern is working in has the highest concentration of refugees and just before I traveled out, there had been an influx of people entering Turkey as they fled from war-torn Syria.